numbas/numbas-lti-provider/doc/source/instructor/resources.rst

 Lockdown app
 ^^^^^^^^^^^^

-The :guilabel:`Require a lockdown app?` field override the resource's :ref:`require-lockdown-app` field.
+The :guilabel:`Require a lockdown app?` field overrides the resource's :ref:`require-lockdown-app` field.

 The settings behave as follows: